mariadb-corporation/MaxScale/monitors/MM-Monitor.md

 ## Overview

-The Multi-Master Monitor is a monitoring module for MaxScale that monitors Master-Master replicatio.
+The Multi-Master Monitor is a monitoring module for MaxScale that monitors Master-Master replication.
 It assigns master and slave roles inside MaxScale based on whether the read_only parameter on a server is set to off or on.

 ## Configuration